coinbase-samples/prime-liquidator-go/README.md

 application continues to create new orders if there are enough assets to sell.
 Additionally, if for some reason an order continuously fails to execute, there is an ID generated (client_order_id) from the sell attributes that is used to reduce the amount of spam/failing orders sent to Prime.
-Prime treats the client_order_id as idempotent for open orders and the ID is is cached in-process too.
+Prime treats the client_order_id as idempotent for open orders and the ID is cached in-process too.

 ## License